 Deborah Bieler is an associate professor of English and the coordinator of the English Education program at the University of Delaware and is a former high school English teacher, college writing center director, and mentor for urban student teachers.
 Her teaching and scholarship concerns the preparation and retention of equity-oriented teachers; her work has appeared in Educational Leadership, English Education, English Journal, English Leadership Quarterly, PennGSE Perspectives on Urban Education, Teachers College Record, Teacher Education Quarterly, and The New Educator.
 She is the author of The Power of Teacher Talk: Promoting Equity and Retention Through Student Interactions (Teachers College Press, 2019).
 She has been a member of the CEE Social Justice Commission since 2009.

 Commission Website Development Workgroup Leaders

-Noah Asher Golden (firstname.lastname@example.org) is an assistant professor of Integrated Educational Studies at Chapman University, and is a former English teacher and literacy coach in New York City alternative schools and programs.
+Noah Asher Golden (email@example.com) is an assistant professor in the College of Education at California State University, Long Beach, and is a former English teacher and literacy coach in New York City alternative schools and programs.
 His research focuses on adolescent literacy, urban education, identity, and agency.
 Noah served as the chair of the (2016-2017) CEE nominating committee, was a co-chair of the CEE (now ELATE) Social Justice Commission from 2014-2016, and has been a member of NCTE since 2007.
-He will be joining the Department of Teacher Education in the College of Education at California State University, Long Beach (CSULB) in August 2019.

 Secondary Schools Outreach Coordinators